Fall New School Year

 The Benefit of Time-Blocking

 With time-blocking my routine family tasks get accomplished plus I make progress on my bigger goals.
 For me, this is keeping up with my big goal of decluttering the house and home repairs (we have been in our house for 30 years, I know you can imagine the problem).
-Also keeping up with my blogging schedule and all the little blogging updates and tasks can get forgotten in loads of laundry and kids schedule.
+Also keeping up with my blogging schedule and all the little blogging updates and tasks can get forgotten in loads of laundry and kids’ schedules.

-When we have a big event, vacation, friends dinner or the holidays I time-block with each day being a single paper.
+When we have a big event, vacation, friends dinner, or the holidays I time-block with each day being a single paper.
 For the every day week, I use this two-page system that keeps me on track and from feeling overwhelmed.
 Having a desire to make a fabulous and memorable family life for my kids and my husband on top of big dreams for this blog can be very overwhelming.
 Making a rough plan each week and each weekend.

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.

-- Time-Blocking Printable
+- Time-Blocking Printable – get your copy here

 - A sturdy Card Stock

 - Different Colored Pens: here are my favorite

 - A cup of tea, coffee, or hot chocolate